ReadShade/ReadShade/source/reshade/posteffects.rst

 Phase 1: Editing the Engine.ini File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To disable these effects, follow these steps:
+To turn off these effects, follow these steps:

-#. **Locate the Engine.ini File:** Head over to :file:`%APPDATA%` or :file:`%LOCALAPPDATA%` and navigate to the game's configuration directory:
+#. **Locate the Engine.ini File:** Go to :file:`%APPDATA%` or :file:`%LOCALAPPDATA%` and find your game's configuration folder:

    - **Steam:** :file:`"GAME"/Saved/Config/WindowsNoEditor`
    - **Windows Game Store:** :file:`"GAME"/Saved/Config/WinGDK`

-#. **Edit the Engine.ini File:** Open the :file:`Engine.ini` file and add the following lines at the bottom:
+#. **Edit the Engine.ini File:** Open the :file:`Engine.ini` file and add these lines at the very end:

    .. code-block:: ini